incidentally

 What is an incidence matrix?

-An incidence matrix or bipartite network records the relationships between a set of agents and a set of artifacts.
-For example, if the agents are people and the artifacts are papers, then an incidence matrix or bipartite network might record which people wrote which papers.
+An incidence matrix is a way to mathematically represent a bipartite network or hypergraph.
+In a bipartite network, "agents" are connected to "artifacts", while in a hypergraph "agents" are connected by "artifacts."
+For example, if the agents are people and the artifacts are papers, then an incidence matrix representing a bipartite network or hypergraph might record which people wrote which papers.
 This type of data is common in many fields, including ecology where it records which species live in which locations, and social sciences where it records individuals' affiliations with clubs and organizations.

 The R incidentally package